 Do you know if your content strategy is achieving your goals?
 Most organizations don’t because they don’t have a well-defined measurement plan.
 According to our recent Content Operations Study, 65% of organizations aren’t regularly evaluating content impact and success.

-When asked why they don’t regularly measure success, respondents gave several reasons:
+When asked why they don’t regularly use an analytics measurement plan to measure success, respondents gave several reasons:

 The good news is that many of these challenges can be addressed using the steps below–and it doesn’t have to take a lot of time.